 The By-laws require licensees to write examinations at the first sitting that follows the completion of their training program.
 However, if a licensee is not able to write the examinations as required, for a reason beyond their control, the Registrar may, on request of the licensee, allow them to write the examinations at the next administration.
 Please review the Registrar’s Policy on Requests for Delayed Examinations for more information regarding submitting a request.

-Maximum Number of Attempts & Remedial Education
+Number of Examination Attempts & Nullifying an Attempt

 Invalidating an Examination Result